| || |

 Since time spent casting is still time spent not using your core abilities, you'll generally want to pick one for each given class.
 Lancers and Marauders will benefit from Absorb ACC with their slower and larger attacks, while Archers benefit nicely from Absorb ATK.
 Offensive-minded Gladiators and Pugilists can, of course, use Absorb ATK as well, although Absorb EVA or Absorb DEF is preferrable for more tank-like stups.

 While solo, you can tailor your picks a little more narrowly.
 Each one effectively increases the damage you deal and decreases what you take, but Absorb DEF and EVA reduce the damage you take from everything you're fighting, not just one enemy.
 Against harder enemies, that edge can make all the difference.
 Weaker enemies such as the bloody obnoxious Cactuars

 "And there's something deeply satisfying about smacking an enemy to death with a burning staff."

 So let's keep things more interesting.
 Thaumaturges, especially in groups, excell at debuffing things until they can hardly move.
 Since your staff is a ranged weapon, you can use it to perform weapon skills in ways that nature never intended -- and if you haven't noticed, there are some nice status debuffs out there on weapon skills.
 Howling Vortex

 Or you could go for more of a Black Mage route with a Conjurer.
 Sure, the class is frequently assumed to be just a healer, but by setting up a quick routine of Absorb ACC, Burn

 and talk about the re-birth of an old favorite, or at least something that's somewhat like a favorite.
 Until then, feel free to comment in the usual comments field or send your comments/questions/math proving how wrong I am to firstname.lastname@example.org

-From Eorzea to Vana'diel, there is a constant: the moogles.
+.From Eorzea to Vana'diel, there is a constant: the moogles.
 And for analysis and opinions about the online portions of the Final Fantasy series, there is also a constant: The Mog Log.
 Longtime series fan Eliot Lefebvre serves up a new installment of the log every Saturday, covering almost anything related to Square-Enix's vibrant online worlds.